Rainbow-CPaaS/Rainbow-Node-SDK/src/README.md

 *Note: Some GUI automatically compil typescript (ex: WebStorm, Visual Studio Code)*

 # Sample folder
-* The index.ts file is not a "best practice", but it is a file used by developper to test/validate the SD, so you can find in it some help.
+* The index.ts file is not a "best practice", but it is a file used by developper to test/validate the SDK, so you can find in it some help.